-Groundwater Monitoring Pittalls Avoidance Methods CSM not updated • Evaluate most recent version of CSM and apply recently collected site Follow ASTM guidelines for CSM undate The monitoring well is not Fixeduate well logs geologic cross sections and isoconcentration appropriately designed to meet DQOs contour maps to determine appropriate screened interval and spatial distribution of wells Consider installation of multi-level monitoring wells to accurately identify and monitor actual or potential pathways for contaminant migrationReevaluate CSM • Locate and screen new wells to bound the horizontal and vertical extent of contaminant plume • Implement an innovative sampling technique (e.g., PDB samplers), which may result in collection of data that are more representative of actual site conditions than those collected using traditional methods.
+Groundwater Monitoring Pitfalls Avoidance Methods CSM not updated • Evaluate most recent version of CSM and apply recently collected site data to update the model.
+Follow ASTM guidelines for CSM update The monitoring well is not appropriately designed to meet DQOs • Evaluate well logs, geologic cross sections, and isoconcentration contour maps to determine appropriate screened interval and spatial distribution of wells • Consider installation of multi-level monitoring wells to accurately identify and monitor actual or potential pathways for contaminant migration Reevaluate CSM • Locate and screen new wells to bound the horizontal and vertical extent of contaminant plume • Implement an innovative sampling technique (e.g., PDB samplers), which may result in collection of data that are more representative of actual site conditions than those collected using traditional methods.
 Collect data from discrete samples throughout the screened interval of a well and compare them to existing monitoring data.
 Data from one or more of the discrete samples may exhibit higher concentrations than a traditional sample, which typically represents an average concentration from the entire screened interval.
-Statistical evaluation methods are • Reevaluate and update (if necessary) the site CSM and groundwater applied incorrectly monitoring DQOs • Collect additional time-series monitoring data.
-Although future sampling frequency and monitoring duration can be evaluated using four quarters of sampling data, eight quarters are preferred because it allows for a better interpretation of seasonal trends and result in a more accurate and meaningful statistical evaluation. • Use additional monitoring locations in the statistical analyses • Incorporate multiple statistical analyses and compare the results.
-Redundant monitoring data (too • Review the monitoring objectives and corresponding exit criteria many wells or analytes) • Reevaluate the objectives of the groundwater monitoring program to frequency or monitoring duration at a site or individual monitoring Review the monitoring data to identify those analytes that have not been detected above the analytical reporting limit (i.e., all results not detected or detected only at concentrations indistinguishable from laboratory blanks) or below regulatory levels (e.g., MCLs) in the four most recent monitoring events Perform a statistical evaluation of the data to determine declining trends or locate redundant monitoring locations • Perform an annual review of the monitoring data in conjunction with the annual SAP review required by the UFP-QAPP Monitoring does not delineate the source area of contamination Include groundwater monitoring in upgradient, background, and/or cross-gradient locations • Locate monitoring wells should be placed so that background levels of COCs and any parameters of interest can be obtained.
+Statistical evaluation methods are • Reevaluate and update (if necessary) the site CSM and groundwater applied incorrectly monitoring DQOs Collect additional time-series monitoring data.
+Although future sampling frequency and monitoring duration can be evaluated using four quarters of sampling data, eight quarters are preferred because it allows for a better interpretation of seasonal trends and result in a more accurate and meaningful statistical evaluation.
+Use additional monitoring locations in the statistical analyses Incorporate multiple statistical analyses and compare the results.
+Redundant monitoring data (too • Review the monitoring objectives and corresponding exit criteria many wells or analytes) • Reevaluate the objectives of the groundwater monitoring program to determine if any of the decision criteria for reducing the sampling frequency or monitoring duration at a site or individual monitoring point have been met. • Review the monitoring data to identify those analytes that have not been detected above the analytical reporting limit (i.e., all results not detected or detected only at concentrations indistinguishable from laboratory blanks) or below regulatory levels (e.g., MCLs) in the four most recent monitoring events • Perform a statistical evaluation of the data to determine declining trends or locate redundant monitoring locations • Perform an annual review of the monitoring data in conjunction with the annual SAP review required by the UFP-QAPP Monitoring does not delineate the source area of contamination • Include groundwater monitoring in upgradient, background, and/or cross-gradient locations • Locate monitoring wells should be placed so that background levels of COCs and any parameters of interest can be obtained.